amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

 ---

-# Email Notification
+## Email Notification (Logging & Reporting)

+### Purpose: Email notifications provide real-time updates on the pipeline status (e.g., success, failure, or unstable builds).
+This ensures quick awareness of any issues in the re-encryption process.

-To set up email notifications in Jenkins, follow these steps:
+### To set up email notifications in Jenkins, follow these steps:

 1. Access Jenkins System Settings
    - Log in to your Jenkins dashboard.